Research Proposal Instructions & Guidelines

 The Pennsylvania Soybean Board also will require that the researcher acknowledge the Board’s support in any publication reporting findings of Board-sponsored research.
 The Pennsylvania Soybean Board requests copies of all such publications for our files.
 A short research abstract will be required for Pennsylvania Soybean Board use (typically in our annual report to farmers and on our website).
 Additionally, a video summarizing your research project at the end of the contract is required.

-Please use the PSB Sponsorship Request Form and FY 2019 Request for Research Proposal online form provided on this website.
-Please reference the 2019 Research Funding Guidelines and Policy.
+Please use the PSB Sponsorship Request Form and FY 2020 Research Proposal Request Form online form provided on this website.
+Please reference the 2020 Research Funding Guidelines and Policy.
 If you are unable to download the application, please e-mail our office or call (717) 651-5922.

 Please complete these forms fully and use clear, concise language.
 Explain any scientific terms as may be necessary.
 Investigators should seek to provide descriptive, clear and concise material as briefly stated as possible and practical.